DavidMejiaSo/DavidMejiaSo/README.md

       alt="adampithewan" height="30" width="40" /></a>
 </p>

-⚠️ Note (May 2024): This is my official portfolio, currently under construction.
-Recently migrated and reorganized many projects, so pull requests are lower than usual.
+⚠️ Note (May 2024): This is my official portfolio, now consolidated and reorganized.
+Projects were previously scattered, and privacy policies restricted some uploads.
+Hence, pull requests are currently lower than usual.

 <h3>Statistical Data :-</h3>
 <p><img align="center"